 By Marcin Wojtyczka

-Of course, the hope is that none of us ever need to put any of this information to use.
-That being said, it never hurts to be prepared.
-Sir John Harvey-Jones, erstwhile chairman of ICI, once said, “Planning is an unnatural process; the nicest thing about not planning is that failure comes as a complete surprise rather than being preceded by a period of worry and doubt.”
-If things start to go wrong, it is too late to start planning.
-So, make some prior thought and basic preparation before you head out to sea to keep the heart rate near normal and, vitally, you and your crew safe.
+Most of the issues on a sailing boat can usually be prevented by proper planning.
+Sir John Harvey-Jones, erstwhile chairman of ICI, once said, “Planning is an unnatural process; the nicest thing about not planning is that failure comes as a complete surprise rather than being preceded by a period of worry and doubt.”.
+But if the prevention fails, preparation needs to take over.
+So, make some prior thought and basic preparation before you head out to sea to keep the heart rate near normal and your crew safe.

 Man overboard